Lois39/NFT-product-card-preview/README.md

 ### What I learned

--I have learned a lot from this challenge the process of combining an image in a hover effect
+-I have learned from this challenge the process of combining an image in a hover effect

 ### Author